 Fillings, Crowns & Dentures

-Our teeth are one of the most important functional features we have, but unlike skin cells, our teeth do not regrow when damaged.
+Your teeth are one of the most important functional features we have.
 As we age, even with consistent good dental hygiene practices and routine visits to the dentist’s office, it is probable that everyone will experience a dental issue that requires repairing a damaged, fractured, or otherwise missing tooth.
-As Missoula’s Top Rated Local® family dentist, Dr. David B. Duke can utilize bridges, crowns, partial implants, and other dental fillings to repair or replace your damaged or missing teeth.
+Since we’re the premier Missoula dentist, Dr. David B. Duke can utilize bridges, crowns, partial implants, and other dental fillings to repair or replace your damaged or missing teeth.

 Get Your Smile Back

-Whether you managed to damage a tooth on accident or were unable to properly manage your dental hygiene on your own, Bitterroot Dental can help you regain your natural smile.
+Whether you managed to damage a tooth on accident or were dealt a bad dental hygiene hand by your genetics, Bitterroot Dental can help you regain your natural smile.
 From porcelain crowns that match your existing tooth shade to completely replacing your existing teeth with dentures, Dr. Duke can help give you a reason to smile.

-The bridge consists of one crown on either end of a missing tooth (the abutment teeth) being fused and supporting a new tooth (the pontic) to replace the missing tooth (or teeth).
+The dental bridge consists of one crown on either end of a missing tooth, or “the abutment teeth” being fused and supporting a new tooth, “the pontic,” to replace the missing tooth.
 The process of creating a bridge begins by creating abutments out of your existing teeth where the bridge will be attached.
 The existing teeth are recontoured to provide a base for the bridge.
 After the abutments have been created, a mold is taken of the area and sent to a dental lab.
 The lab is able to use the mold to create a bridge that will fit properly and feel as close to your natural teeth as possible.
 The bridge will be cemented, so it is not removable.

 We will fit you with a temporary bridge while we wait for the lab to artistically design and craft your final bridge.
-This will protect the abutments and the exposed gum areas and look more appealing than having a missing tooth.
+This will protect the abutments and the exposed gum areas and look more appealing than having a gap where your teeth should be.
 When the permanent bridge has been created, you will have a follow up visit to set the bridge.
 It will be placed on the abutments and the dentist will then use an adhesive to make sure that the bridge is set.

 Since bridges fasten to your natural teeth, they must be routinely cleaned and cared for, just like a regular tooth.
 Bridges are susceptible to the same tooth problems and neglect as natural teeth.